-No remuneration of the Directors of BSL or KFL has been charged to the Syndicate for the 2022 calendar year (2021: nil), nor were there any advances or credit granted by the Managing Agent to any of its Directors during the year.
+No remuneration of the Directors of BSL or KFL has been charged to the Syndicate for the 2023 calendar year (2022: nil).
+It is not practical to allocate these amounts to the underlying entities to which the Directors provide services.
+The following table therefore represents the total emoluments paid to Directors by the managing agent.
+There were no advances or credit granted by the Managing Agent to any of its Directors during the year.

+2023 2022

+Director's Remuneration \$m \$m

+Director's emoluments 4.8 6.3

+Total 4.8 6.3

-The active underwriter received the following remuneration charged by the Managing Agent to the Syndicate: 2022 2021
+The active underwriter received the following remuneration charged by the Managing Agent to the Syndicate: 2023 2022

 Underwriter's Remuneration \$m \$m

-Aggregate remuneration 1.6 1.1
+Aggregate remuneration 0.9 0.9

-Total 1.6 1.1
+Total 0.9 0.9

-The active underwriter also received \$4,943 (2021: \$5,500) of pension contributions.
+The active underwriter also received \$9,948 (2022: \$4,943) of pension contributions.